kevinbdsouza/genome/README.md

-# chromatin
+# genome
-Modular collection of computational models, representation learning methods, data analyses, and downstream tasks pertaining to Hi-C.
+Modular collection of computational models, representation learning methods, data analyses, and downstream tasks pertaining to the genome.